Photo Credit: Nat Rogers, The Southern Cross February 2018 Issue

 - In 2018, we began offering Year 7 here at Gleeson College.

-- From 2019, most other Catholic secondary schools will join us in commencing at Year 7.
+- From 2019, most other Catholic secondary schools joined us in commencing at Year 7.

 Why move Year 7 to secondary?